blast007/stagedSceneGenerator/README.stagedSceneGenerator.txt

 required and MAY being optional.

 You MAY have a Main section that MAY contain one or more options that affect the overall operation of the plugin or server.

+The Mode option can have one of three values: static1, static2, or normal.
+The static1 mode sets the gravity very low and spawns tanks slightly in the air so they won't move, but keeps normal tank speed.
+This allows observer roaming to still move freely, but things like tanks exploding won't look normal because of the low gravity.
+Mode static2 keeps the gravity normal, but sets the tank speed and tank angular velocity very low.
+This also affects the movement of observer roaming, so then it is necessary to use the /roampos command to move around.
+Finally, mode normal doesn't alter any setting and instead tanks will be able to drive around like normal.
+The default mode is static1.

-ShotSpeed allows changing the shot speed.
-By default this is 0.01 so that shots barely move.
-ShotDelay is the number of seconds between shots being re-fired.
+The ShotSpeed option allows changing the shot speed.
+For everything except normal mode, this defaults to 0.01 so that shots barely move.
+ShotDelay is the number of seconds between staged shots being re-fired.
 This defaults to 0.
+SpawnDelay is the number of seconds between the tank explosion ending and the tank respawning, which defaults to 0.

     [Main]
+    Mode = static2
     ShotSpeed = 100
     ShotDelay = 2
+    SpawnDelay = 5

 Each staged tank or shot MUST start with a unique section name contained in square brackets: